-The 1987 film Gor is a science fiction film originally released to poor reviews, but the film has since garnered a cult status.
+The 1987 film Gor is a science fiction film originally released to poor reviews by the Cannon Group, but the film has since garnered a cult status.
 The film was considered so bad that Ballantine Books refused to do a novel tie-in with the book that the movie was originally based from, Tarnsman Of Gor by John Norman.

 The movie begins with a physics professor named Tarl Cabot (played by Urbano Barberini) transporting himself to the planet of Gor via a magical ring.